-- If GPA falls below 1.7 or if the student receives more than one-course grade of less than C- on the semester report, the student will be placed on Academic Warning.
-This will be communicated with parents in writing and at a conference with the Dean of Middle School Academics - An Academic Plan will be drafted and implemented.
-Close monitoring of performance and communication between school, family & student will include: - o Daily homework check-in/check-out with mentor - o Participation in extracurricular activities may be revoked - o Weekly communication of academic standing between mentor and family
+- If GPA falls below 1.7 or if the student receives more than one-course grade of less than C- on the semester report, the student may be placed on Academic Warning.
+This will be communicated with parents in writing and at a conference with the Head of Upper School. - An Academic Plan will be drafted and implemented.
+Close monitoring of performance and communication between school, family & student will include: - o Daily homework check-in/check-out with mentor - o Participation in extracurricular activities may be revoked - Weekly communication of academic standing between mentor and family